gboehl/dynare/doc/manual/source/time-series.rst

               array, the tex names of the variables.
     :arg dates dates: An object with ``nobs`` elements, the dates of the sample.
     :arg double data: A ``nobs`` by ``vobs`` array, the data.
+    :arg ops: The history of operations on the variables.
+    :arg tags: The user-defined tags on the variables.

     ``data``, ``name``, ``tex`` are private members.
 The following constructors are available: